kjk1208/layoutDetection/README.md

 ### Generalized Content-Aware Layout Generation
 1. Data Preparation
 - Download the [PStylish7 dataset](https://drive.google.com/file/d/1QzavL_nZEkw6jn6o2fl2HAmp2JKUw5_k/view?usp=sharing) and unzip it.
 For convenience, we provide all processed data along and thus no need to preprocess them again.
-- The file structure should be as follows
+- The file structure should be as follows:
 ```
 └── AbsolutePath/to/DatasetDirectory
     └── PStylish7